/user/kayd @ devops :~$ cat sed-for-log-analysis.md

 | sort | uniq -c | sort -rn

-A large log set scoped down to one number that pointed straight at the bug.
+A large log set scoped down to one number that points straight at the bug.
 From sed -n '/.../,/.../p' to root cause in a fraction of the time line-by-line grepping would have taken.
-If I’d been grepping manually, I’d still have been there at sunrise.
+Grep it manually and you’d still be at it come sunrise.

 This kind of work is also why getting these patterns right in Sed in CI/CD Pipelines: Safe Patterns matters — the line between “useful log filter” and “accidental data corruption” is one missing escape character.